uwplse/analytics-data/changes/benchmarks.md

 modify the analysis and do this in your own branch first.
 We will need to fix the above timestamp issues in the analysis first.

-**Proofs**: Also note that the changes we detected in the Q2 analysis were changes in terms, not in proof scripts.
+**Proofs and New Terms**: Also note that the changes we detected in the Q2 analysis were changes in terms, not in proof scripts.
 So I do not list changes in proofs explicitly in here.
 I do sometimes discuss them when they are interesting.
 Certain kinds of automation (say, proof repair tools) should of course consider the proofs changed in these sessions.
+Similarly, for the analysis, we looked only at changes to existing terms, considering new terms only as part of cutting an intermediate definition or lemma for an existing term.
+For the benchmarks, I discuss new definitions when they are interesting.
 When using these benchmarks to drive tool development, we recommend looking at the entire session for information relevant to measuring the success of your particular tool.